Four Interview Questions You Should Ask Utility Billing Providers But Aren’t

 Participating in regulatory boards is a good sign that that the billing provider is up to date on industry on best practices and regulations relative to utility cost recovery.
 Ideally, the provider should be active in both large national organizations and regional regulatory boards.

-These are just some of the things you should think about when interviewing convergent billing providers.
+These are just some of the things you should think about when interviewing resident utility billing providers.
 For a longer list of questions to ask, click here.